wangbertha/cv-application/README.md

 # CV Application

-[CV Application](shimmering-licorice-7fc579.netlify.app/) allows users to input CV information and convert it to a print format
+[CV Application](https://shimmering-licorice-7fc579.netlify.app/) allows users to input CV information and convert it to a print format.

 ## React + Vite